pokeclicker/pokeclicker-wiki/data/Regions/overview_description.md

 **Non-native Pokémon retain 20% damage
 Breeding Queue in the hatchery: 4
-Maximum Protein per Pokémon: 10**
+Maximum Vitamins per Pokémon: 10**

 #### [[Regions/Hoenn]]
 Hoenn is the third region and the player can catch another 135 unique Pokémon here.
 The player will find the last missing Oak item here and can take the challenge of the Battle Frontier.
-There is also a Pokémon that appears based on the current weather here.
+There is also a Pokémon that appears based on the current weather here. [[Items/Calcium]] becomes available for purchase.

 In the Battle Frontier the player can take a challenge and win great prizes, including 4 unique Pokémon.
 It is not necessary for the progression to Sinnoh to capture these Pokémon from the [[Battle_Frontier]].
 To reach the last prize at stage 386 the player should have a minimum of 1,000,000 attack damage including all gems at maximum.
 Manual clicks are not possible in the Battle Frontier.

 **Non-native Pokémon retain 30% damage
 Breeding Queue in the hatchery: 8
-Maximum Protein per Pokémon: 15**
+Maximum Vitamins per Pokémon: 15**

 #### [[Regions/Sinnoh]]
 Sinnoh is the fourth region and 107 unique Pokémon are waiting to be caught.
 The player will encounter some Pokémon that only evolve when they are in a certain area.
 One should pay attention to the hints from the local people.
 At this stage it is suggested to give maximum protein at least to the Pokémon that are actively being bred.

 **Non-native Pokémon retain 40% damage
 Breeding Queue in the hatchery: 16
-Maximum Protein per Pokémon: 20**
+Maximum Vitamins per Pokémon: 20**

 #### [[Regions/Unova]]
 Unova is the fifth region with 156 unique Pokémon to catch.
 There are lots of dungeons in this region that require a substantial amount of Dungeon Tokens as well as damage.
-Breeding and hatching Pokémon that are native to this region for several days is quite common at this stage.
+Breeding and hatching Pokémon that are native to this region for several days is quite common at this stage. [[Items/Carbos]] becomes available for purchase.

 **Non-native Pokémon retain 50% damage
 Breeding Queue in the hatchery: 32
-Maximum Protein per Pokémon: 25**
+Maximum Vitamins per Pokémon: 25**

 #### [[Regions/Kalos]]
 Kalos is the sixth region and has 72 unique Pokémon to catch, breed and hatch.
 Some currently unobtainable forms will be added in the future.
 Kalos' gyms and dungeons are quite tough but offer great rewards as well.
 At this stage it should be easily possible for the player to give every Pokémon the maximum amount of protein.

 **Non-native Pokémon retain 60% damage
 Breeding Queue in the hatchery: 64
-Maximum Protein per Pokémon: 30**
+Maximum Vitamins per Pokémon: 30**

 #### [[Regions/Alola]]
 Alola is the seventh region and currently has 104 new Pokémon to catch, breed and hatch.
 Alola gyms and dungeons are quite tough but offer great rewards as well.

 **Non-native Pokémon retain 70% damage
 Breeding Queue in the hatchery: 96
-Maximum Protein per Pokémon: 35**
+Maximum Vitamins per Pokémon: 35**

 #### [[Regions/Galar]]
 Galar is the eighth region and currently has 108 new Pokémon to catch, breed and hatch.
 Galar gyms and dungeons are quite tough and its postgame is tougher, but they offer great rewards as well.
 It introduces the [[Battle_Cafe]] that when you select a sweet, spin duration and direction depeding on the time you will be awarded with an Alcremie form.

 **Non-native Pokémon retain 80% damage
 Breeding Queue in the hatchery: 128
-Maximum Protein per Pokémon: 40**
+Maximum Vitamins per Pokémon: 40**

 #### [[Regions/Hisui]] (In Development)
 Hisui is the ninth region and currently has 26 new Pokémon to catch, breed and hatch.
 Hisui gyms and dungeons are quite tough and its postgame is tougher, but they offer great rewards as well.

 **Non-native Pokémon retain 90% damage
 Breeding Queue in the hatchery: 160
-Maximum Protein per Pokémon: 45**
+Maximum Vitamins per Pokémon: 45**

 #### [[Regions/Paldea]] (In Development)
 Paldea is the tenth region and currently has 106 new Pokémon to catch, breed and hatch.
 Paldea gyms and dungeons are quite tough and its postgame is tougher, but they offer great rewards as well.

 **Non-native Pokémon retain 100% damage
 Breeding Queue in the hatchery: 192
-Maximum Protein per Pokémon: 50**
+Maximum Vitamins per Pokémon: 50**

+## Region Statistics
+**Note:** Clicking any row will open a more detailed page of the relevant Region highlighted.